jurraca/nostr_ex/README.md

 # NostrEx

 A lightweight, OTP-compliant Nostr client library for Elixir applications.
-This library provides a clean interface for connecting to Nostr relays, managing subscriptions, and handling events in the Nostr protocol.
+This library provides a clean interface for connecting to Nostr relays, managing subscriptions, and handling Nostr events.

 ## Features

-- Multi-relay support with automatic connection management
 - OTP-compliant architecture with proper supervision
-- Automatic reconnection handling
 - Simple subscription management
 - NIP-05 verification support
 - Built on top of Mint WebSocket for reliable connections